Get E-Book

 -> missing bytes sent again

-Sequence numbers also explain why TCP can receive data out of order internally while the application still reads ordered bytes.
-The kernel can receive byte range 2000..2499 before 1500..1999, keep the later range in receive state, and wait for the missing range.
-JavaScript receives bytes after the hole is filled.
+Sequence numbers also let TCP receive data out of order internally while still giving JavaScript ordered bytes.
+The kernel may receive byte range 2000..2499 before 1500..1999.
+It keeps the later range in receive state and waits for the missing range.
+JavaScript receives data only after the hole is filled.

-That behavior is useful, and it hides pain.
-A production service can have packet loss, retransmissions, and poor throughput while Node reports a healthy connected socket.
-Transport recovery is happening below the application.
-You need OS counters, packet captures, or timing data to see it clearly.
+This behavior is useful, but it can hide real performance problems.
+A production service can have packet loss, retransmissions, and poor throughput while Node still reports a connected socket.
+To see that clearly, you need timing data, OS TCP counters, or packet captures.

 ACKs are transport state.
-They report byte positions at the TCP layer.
-They carry zero information about whether the remote application parsed the bytes, stored them, committed a transaction, or sent a response.
+They say which byte positions arrived at the TCP layer.
+They do not say that the remote application parsed the bytes, wrote them to disk, committed a transaction, or sent a response.

 socket.write(payload, err => {